knightsUCF/SpaceGame/architecture/architecture.md

 So going back to state, we will have to pull out any state data from Game.cs.

+Okay, so we have organized the project into "core" and "utils" folder, and we seem to be caught up with the organization.
+The organization might seem so easy in the beginning, but if we wait until later then the project will be much more difficult to organize without a solid foundation.

+So the question is, what's next?
+Well we have our ToDo list over in log.md.
+This is mostly design stuff.
+In terms of code we could begin to create the empty files, "Weapons.cs" and etc.

+Then determine what is the first thing we will code.
+Well, how about first cleaning up the beginning foundation before moving on to new feature.
+Just to make sure the core is working first.
+No prototypes!

 # Core

 Create a prefab called "Core", and then under this prefab have Game, Player, and State